 This easy muffin recipe is loaded with nutrients and the batter simple stirs together in a bowl or blender.
 Plus, the muffins bake up in just 14 minutes!
-We make a few batches of these muffins each fall when pumpkin fever is running high—and if I’m lucky, I get to stash some into the freezer for future days.
+We make a few batches of these muffins each fall when pumpkin fever is running high—and if I’m lucky, I get to stash some in the freezer for future days.

 We love to eat these plain, topped with a drizzle of honey, or even topped with a smear of cream cheese to transform them into pumpkin cupcakes.
 And you can make one simple adjustment to make them added-sugar-free as a baby muffin.